-Applying Cognitive Psychology
+Applied Cognitive Psychology

 The focus here is on a detailed analysis of selected major topics in cognitive psychology.
 Mental processes are examined as are the theories that account for these processes.
-Areas representative of this level are perception, face recognition, attention and memory theories and acquired memory problems.
+Applied areas covered at this level are rehabilitation following brain injury, development in adolescence, cognitive factors underlying autism spectrum disorder, paranormal beliefs & experiences, the cognitive interviews, synaesthesia, the psychology of advertising and the psychology of risk.